How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • Pour a layer of crushed stone (15 cm).

-• A perforated pipe is laid and covered with a layer of rubble on top.
+• Lay a perforated pipe and cover it with a layer of crushed stone on top.

-• The edges of the geotextile web are wrapped and fastened together.
-As a result, the pipe should have a uniform backfill with crushed stone of about 15 cm on all sides, textiles should pass along the “sand-crushed stone” border, and there should be free space up to the walls of the trench.
+• The edges of the geotextile fabric are wrapped and fastened together.
+As a result, the pipe should be uniformly filled with crushed stone on all sides of about 15 cm, the textiles should run along the sand-crushed stone boundary, and there should be free space left to the walls of the trench.

-The principle of operation of drainage - water seeps through geotextiles, crushed stone and perforation, then flows by gravity through a pipe to a well Source pogreb-podval.ru
+The principle of drainage is that water seeps through geotextiles, crushed stone and perforation, then flows by gravity through the pipe to the well Source pogreb-podval.ru

 • Pour a layer of sand on the sides and top (about 15 cm).

-• The excavated or imported fertile soil is laid back.
+• The removed or imported fertile soil is put back.

-If the pipe has a factory-made geotextile winding, then the drainage installation procedure is reduced by two “steps”.
+If the pipe has a factory winding made of geotextile, then the drainage installation procedure is reduced by two “steps”.

 Note!
-You can buy geotextiles separately, choose perforated pipes without winding and wrap them before work.
+You can buy geotextiles separately, choose perforated pipes without wrapping and wrap them before carrying out work.

 Video description

-In the video below, see how the installation process of the drainage system takes place:
+Watch the video below to see how the drainage system is installed:

-For deep drainage, two-layer corrugated pipes made of polymeric materials with an additional filter shell are most in demand in civil engineering.
-And the same profile, but without a geotextile winding, is used to equip closed-type storm sewers.
+For deep drainage, two-layer ones are most in demand in civil engineering. corrugated pipes from polymer materials with additional filter shell.
+And the same profile, but without a geotextile winding, is used for the construction of closed-type storm drains.

-The inner walls have a smooth surface, which ensures high self-cleaning and does not create prerequisites for siltation of the horizontal part of the drainage system.
+The internal walls have a smooth surface, which ensures high self-cleaning and does not create prerequisites for silting of the horizontal part of the drainage system.

-The outer walls are in the form of corrugations with an annular profile, which provides the required rigidity.
+The outer walls are corrugated with a ring profile, which provides the required rigidity.
 The corrugated surface also allows the use of O-rings when connecting pipes with couplings and tees.

-For laying in areas with normal operation (blind area, lawns, footpaths), ring stiffness class SN4, SN8 is sufficient.
+For installation in areas with normal operating conditions (blind areas, lawns, pedestrian paths), ring stiffness class SN4, SN8 is sufficient.

-For drainage under driveways or parking areas, pipes with ring stiffness class SN16-SN24 are selected.
+To install drainage under access roads or parking areas, choose pipes with ring stiffness class SN16-SN24.

 Video description